This guidance should be read in conjunction with communications already circulated by the University on our UniHub web pages.

 The Home Office recognises the current situation is exceptional and will not take any compliance action against students who are unable to attend their studies due to the coronavirus outbreak.

-As a research student studying in the UK on a Tier 4 visa, this means that you are not required to come onto campus to register your attendance fortnightly.
+As a research student studying in the UK on a Student Route visa, this means that you are not required to come onto campus to register your attendance fortnightly.

 You are, however, required to have contact with your supervisory team on a minimum of a fortnightly basis.